Rethinking Resilience

 That's when I ran.

-I broke.
 Standing there in the cold, staring at that image, all the fear I'd been carrying, all the desperate attempts to analyze and control our way to safety, it poured out of me.
-I cried in a way I hadn't since childhood, my body finally releasing what my mind could no longer hold.
-This wasn't an intellectual revelation, but a moment of surrender.
-Exhausted beyond measure, emptied of everything, I felt something emerge from somewhere deeper than thought: It's going to be OK.
+I cried in a way I hadn't since childhood.

 I had no evidence for this.
 No data.
 No analysis.
 Just surrender, and in that surrender, an unexpected peace that felt more true than any calculation I'd ever made.

 This book weaves together three journeys: my family's medical crisis in Rotterdam, my research into how small islands navigate perpetual vulnerability, and a personal transformation I never saw coming.
-It's about a dangerous misconception that shapes how we respond to every threat we face, from medical emergencies to economic collapse to climate change.
+It's about a dangerous misconception that shapes how we respond to every threat we face, from medical emergencies to economic disruption to climate change.
 We believe that building stronger defenses makes us safer.
 We assume that specialized protection reduces vulnerability.

 We're wrong.